yaswant/lfric_core/documentation/buildsystem.rst

 A number of compilers are supported by the build system.
-To choose between them simply set the ``FC`` environment variable. e.g. ``export FC=ifort`` This is often done by an automated system, as it is for users of the Met Office Dynamo module system.
+To choose between them simply set the ``FC`` environment variable. e.g. ``export FC=ifort`` This is often done by an automated system, as it is for users of the Met Office LFRic module system.

 Each compiler needs a different set of arguments.
 These are defined in an